lukaszstasiakux/front-end-coding-test/README.md

 ### `npm test`

-Please do not use lodash in your solution to satisfy the tests.
+Please do not use any third party libraries in your solution to satisfy the tests.